Anatta336/driven-decals/README.md

 Decals can be projected against any mesh in the scene, not just static meshes.
 But remember once the decal mesh has been generated it's handled by Unity like any other mesh - it doesn't automatically know that it should follow the target.
 So if you project a decal against a car and then move the car, the decals will be left behind floating in the air.
 A fun image, but probably not intentional.
 For a situation like that you should make the decal objects be a child of the car object, that way when the car moves it'll take the decals with it.

-Be aware that the decal is projected against the mesh in the state that it's stored.
+Be aware that the decal is projected against the mesh in the state that the mesh is stored.
 The target object's scale and rotation are accounted for, but if the target mesh is undergoing bone-based animation or other distortion by a vertex shader these effects will **not** be present in the projected decal.
 Similarly if you're using geometry shaders the decal projection process will not be aware of any generated faces.

 #### zFade
 The "Z Fade Distance" setting allows you to make the decal fade away when near its local z-axis bounds.
 A higher value fades over a longer distance, with a value of zero disabling the effect and causing a hard edge.
 The zFade value is given as a proportion of the decal's size in the local z-axis.